arturmuller/select-layers-by-name/README.md

 Select Layers by Name
 =====================

-Create a layer selection based on their name.
+Create a selection based on layer names.
+Currently, the selection is scoped to currently open page.
+The name is __case sensitive__ and has to match exactly.
+For example, if you want to match 'New Post' you have to type it as 'New Post' -- just 'New' or 'Post' won't work.

 ## Demo